 Logiwa 3PL WMS is a groundbreaking software helps 3PLs reduce operational costs, provide visibility across the entire supply chain, and increases profit margins.
 Logiwa customers get up to 100% inventory accuracy and double the number of orders shipped thanks to improved efficiency.

-One of the unique aspects of ShipEdge is its Billing features – which is set up in a way that requires 3PL customers to pre-pay for services.
-Because of this, 3PL warehouses can reduce cash flow issues and spend money where they need to.
+One of the more unique aspects of Shipedge is its automated billing feature, which is set up in a way that requires 3PL customers to pre-pay for services.
+This allows 3PL warehouses to reduce cash flow issues and enables them to spend money where they need to.
 The billing functionality keeps track of pre-paid balances and makes billing a worry-free scenario.
-All of the billing functionality is viewable by the end customer in a series of reports that are real-time.
+This is an all-in-one solution that is visible to customers in real time.

 In terms of downside, the only potentials are relative newness to the market (which isn’t necessarily a negative but simply something to consider), and the price point.
 Smaller or start-up 3PLs may not have the budget for Infoplus, but certainly the more established 3PLs that desire to control every aspect of the warehouse programmatically will find the software to be well worth the cost.
 Finally, Infoplus doesn’t provide in-software billing, but with all of the customizations allowed within the software and reporting, you can easily prepare any report for import into your billing systems.